Last Updated on

 Once the system is installed, download the MyQ smartphone app to have control of your garage door anytime and anywhere.
 You will have to pay for the service after the first thirty-day free trial.

 You will get two, three-button remotes with the system.
 This will let you control up to three openers or Chamberlain lighting systems.
 The remotes are long-range giving you up to 1,500 feet.
 Even though this is one of the less expensive garage door openers from Chamberlain, it is still made from the highest quality materials.

 This best garage door opener is accompanied by a ten-year warranty on the motor.
 There is a one year warranty on the chain, parts, and accessories.

-However, if you’re looking for something a little more high tech, Chamberlain also makes some of the top smart garage door openers with some extra features in the next couple of reviews.
+However, if you’re looking for something a little higher-tech, Chamberlain also makes some of the top smart garage door openers with some extra features in the next couple of reviews.

 Best WiFi Garage Door Opener

-This is one of the best smart garage door openers with built in WiFi technology.
-An app on your cell phone will give you the power to open and close your door with a touch of a button.
+This is one of the best smart garage door openers with built-in WiFi technology.
+An app on your cell phone will give you the power to open and close your door with the touch of a button.